chazhurd/APE/docs/SRS.md

 ## External Interface Requirements

 ### 6.1 Hardware Interfaces
-The system will live on a web server owned by Eastern Washington University.
+The system will live on a remote web server owned by Amazon.

 ### 6.2 Software Interfaces
 The server will be an Apache 2.4.x web server.
 The web pages will be written using PHP 5.6.x along with JavaScript with the jQuery library
-The system will use a MariaDB 10.1.x server to store use information and grades.
+The system will use a MySQL server to store use information and grades.
 The system will use Eastern Washington University’s SSO to get student information.

 ### 6.3